What are the results of the review?

-Following a hand hygiene programme may reduce the number of people who catch a respiratory or flu‐like illness, or have confirmed flu, compared with people not following such a programme (16 studies; 61,372 people).
-Few studies measured unwanted effects; skin irritation in people using hand sanitiser was mentioned.
+Following a hand hygiene program may reduce the number of people who catch a respiratory or flu‐like illness or have confirmed flu, compared with people not following such a program (16 studies; 61,372 people).
+Few studies measured unwanted effects; skin irritation in people using hand sanitizer was mentioned.

 How reliable are these results?

 Our confidence in these results is generally low for the subjective outcomes related to respiratory illness but moderate for the more precisely defined laboratory‐confirmed respiratory virus infection related to masks and N95/P2 respirators.

 The results might change when further evidence becomes available.
 Relatively low numbers of people followed the guidance about wearing masks or about hand hygiene, which may have affected the results of the studies.

 We are uncertain whether wearing masks or N95/P2 respirators helps slow the spread of respiratory viruses.